 The intended day of entry can be, for example, 15 days before the beginning of the studies; in this case, make sure that your insurance policy covers your whole period of intended stay in Spain.

-2.- One photograph: A recent (taken within the last 6 months to reflect your current appearance), passport-size, color photograph, printed on matte/glossy paper, taken against a white, clear, uniform background, facing forward, without dark or reflective glasses, or any garments concealing the applicant’s full oval of the face.
-Photos with a dark background or with objects or people that can be seen behind your head will not be accepted.
-Please do not staple or use any other option besides glue to attach the photo to the form.
+2.- One photograph: Glued or clipped (not stapled) onto visa application form.
+Photo specifications: Passport-size, color photograph, recent (taken within the last 6 months to reflect your current appearance), printed on matte/glossy paper, taken against a white, light, clear, uniform background, facing forward, without dark or reflective glasses, or any garments concealing the applicant’s full oval of the face.

 3.- Valid, unexpired passportOriginal and photocopy of the page or pages of the passport that contain biometric data.
 The passport must be valid for at least the requested time of stay and must contain at least two free pages for visas.
 Passports issued more than 10 years ago will not be accepted.

-4.- Proof of residence or study in our consular jurisdiction: The applicant must be a legal resident or be enrolled in in-person studies within the Consular Section’s jurisdiction (Washington D.C., Maryland, Virginia, West Virginia and North Carolina).
-Residence must be proved by submitting a notarized copy of one of the following valid documents: U.S. drivers' license, state ID, or university student ID.
-Please do not submit the original document.
+5.- Proof of residence or study in the consular district.
+The applicant must be a legal resident or be enrolled in in-person studies in a center within our consular jurisdiction (Washington, D.C., Maryland, Virginia, West Virginia and North Carolina).

-5.- Proof of admission in the study program, training or volunteer activity: Please submit one printed copy if it is an electronically-signed document.
+6.- Proof of admission in the study program, training or volunteer activity: Please submit one printed copy if it is an electronically-signed document.
 If it is not an electronically-signed document, please submit the original document and one photocopy.

 The letter of acceptance or certificate of admission must certify the enrollment of the student in the study program.
 We do not accept letters of acceptance that offer the possibility to enroll while indicating that admission is subject to conditions.